Williams beaten in thriller on Wimbledon return

 And she soon showed why she was never going to be turned down.

-Shaking off a slightly rusty start in which she was broken in the first game, Williams found her feet - and her voice - as she roared when a smash sealed a break back.
+Shaking off a slightly rusty start in which she was broken by the Wimbledon debutant in the first game, Williams found her feet - and her voice - as she roared when a smash sealed a break back.

 The pair traded further breaks, with Williams hitting balls on the run, moving much better than a year out of the sport might have suggested, and delivering some of the trademark powerful shots that have made her one of her sport's all-time greats.